Guitarist (magazine)

-Guitarist is a British monthly music making magazine published by Future plc.
-It is the longest-established European guitar magazine, and is currently the biggest-selling guitar magazine in the UK.
-The magazine's current editor is Jamie Dickson, who has been in charge since late 2013.
+Guitarist is a British monthly music-making magazine published by Future plc.
+First published in 1984, It is the longest-established European guitar-player magazine and is currently the biggest-selling guitar magazine in the UK.
+Editor Jamie Dickson has had the position since late 2013.
 Each issue covers three areas: reviews, interview and technique.
 This may include reviews of newly released guitars, amplifiers and other equipment; interviews with famous and up-and-coming guitar players; and features on the guitar industry, news articles, playing technique with tablature.
 Guitarist's slogan was previously "The Guitar Player's Bible", before changing in 2012 to "The Guitar Magazine".
-In the June 2014 edition, Guitarist celebrated its 30th Anniversary.